Gi60s/full-stack-dev/content/nodejs/nodejs-and-npm.md

 - `npm test`
 - `npm run debug`

-Note that scripts named `start` and `test` are the only scripts that can be run without the `run` command and all other tests must use the `run` command.
+Note that scripts named `start` and `test` are the only scripts that can be run without the `run` command and all other scripts must use the `run` command.